TRI-ML/permatrack/readme/DATA.md

 ### ParalleDomain (PD)

 This is the synthetic dataset used to pre-train our model.
-Pending a formal release, please email us to get a link to download the data.
+You can download the images together with annotations under this [link](https://tri-ml-public.s3.amazonaws.com/datasets/pd_release.tar.gz).
 After dowloading, copy the contents into `$PermaTrack_ROOT/data/pd`.

 ### KITTI Tracking